 Think

-Firstly, think about your traits and the experience you have.
-Make a list of your strengths, expertise, the activities you shine at.
+Firstly, think about your traits and experience.
+Make a list of your strengths, expertise, and the activities you excel at.
 This list can be short or long, but it exists whether you’re an undergraduate, graduate, or experienced professional.

 Secondly, find and define your targets.
 What’s your desired role?
 What’s your next step?
 How do you want to be captured?
 What’s your added value?

-That’s not an easy step; it requires self-reflection and being candid with yourself.
-However, once you’ve done it, you feel great!
+It’s not easy; it requires self-reflection and honesty.
+However, once you’ve done it, you’ll feel great!

 Crystalize

-Based on the previous step, list down keywords and phrases that describe your skills, strengths, and the potential roles.
+Based on the previous step, list keywords and phrases that describe your skills, strengths, and potential roles.
 Refine your messages.
-This content will be embedded into your profile in the next steps.
+In the next steps, this content will be embedded into your profile.

-You can also look for job descriptions (JD) of the desired roles and copy some keywords into your profile or into your resume (see below LinkedIn Resume Builder).
-It will improve your results when recruiters runs their search.
+You can also look for job descriptions (JD) of the desired roles and copy some keywords into your profile or resume (see below LinkedIn Resume Builder).
+This will improve your results when recruiters run their searches.

 Execute

-Update your LinkedIn profile, check the outcome, wait for a couple of days and review the profile again.
+Update your LinkedIn profile, check the outcome, wait for a few days, and review the profile again.
 The second look will allow you to re-examine if the content matches your goals and the target you’ve set earlier.
 Then, refine your profile again.

 After the second round, let it go and review the results after 2-3 weeks.